ixudra/curl/README.md

 The package provides an easy interface for sending cURL requests from your PHP web application.
 The package provides an intuitive, fluent interface similar the Laravel query builder to easily configure the request.
 Additionally, There are several utility methods that allow you to easily add certain options to the request.
-This makes it easier to create and use cURL requests and also makes your code more readible and comprehensible.
+This makes it easier to create and use cURL requests and also makes your code more comprehensible.

 The provided functionality is completely framework-independent but also contains a Laravel service provider for easy integration into your Laravel project.